acemonstertoys/bylaws/AMTBylaws.md

 have the following inspection rights, for a purpose reasonably related to such person's interest as a member:

-​(a)  To inspect and copy the record of all members' names, addresses, and voting rights, at reasonable times, upon five (5) business days' prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.
+​(a)  To inspect and copy the record of all members' names and voting rights, at reasonable times, upon five (5) business days' prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.

-​(b)  To obtain from the secretary of the corporation, upon written demand and payment of a reasonable charge, an alphabetized list of the names, addresses, and voting rights of those members entitled to vote for the election of directors as of the most recent record date for which the list has been compiled or as of the date specified by the member subsequent to the date of demand.
+​(b)  To obtain from the secretary of the corporation, upon written demand and payment of a reasonable charge, an alphabetized list of the names and voting rights of those members entitled to vote for the election of directors as of the most recent record date for which the list has been compiled or as of the date specified by the member subsequent to the date of demand.
 The demand shall state the purpose for which the list is requested.
 The membership list shall be made available on or before the later of ten (10) business days after the demand is received or after the date specified therein as of which the list is to be compiled.

 ​(c)  To inspect at any reasonable time the books, records, or minutes of proceedings of the members or of the board or committees of the